charleslwang/Utility-Learning-Tension/README.md

 1. **TwoGate Policy**: A VC-theory inspired approach that controls model capacity and enforces a conservative acceptance criterion based on validation performance.
 2. **Destructive Policy**: A more permissive baseline that accepts models that don't significantly worsen validation performance.

+For more details on the theoretical foundations and experimental results, see our paper: [**Utility-Learning Tension in Self-Modifying Agents**](https://arxiv.org/abs/2510.04399)

 ## Installation